JsonObjectCompact¶

 - On success: A

-containing the deserialized object. - On failure:
+JsonHandleCompactcontaining the deserialized object. - On failure:

-if max depth is exceeded, or other parsing errors.
+HAKKA_JSON_TYPE_ERRORif the JSON is not an object,HAKKA_JSON_RECURSION_DEPTH_EXCEEDEDif max depth is exceeded, or other parsing errors.

 - On success: A